 Funding for Alumni in Public Interest

-The School’s LRAP is now coordinated with the federal government’s Public Service Loan Forgiveness Program (PSLFP) and the Direct Loan Program’s Income-Based Repayment (IBR) option, enabling the School to extend LRAP benefits to more graduates than ever before.
+The School’s LRAP is coordinated with the federal government’s Public Service Loan Forgiveness Program and the Direct Loan Program’s income driven repayment options, enabling the School to enhance its LRAP benefits.